Peppygal/DSA-Data-Analysis-Capstone-Project/README.md

 Improve operational efficiency in shipping,

 And make strategic decisions to drive future growth and profitability.

+### Files in this Repository
+- Code Block Syntax - to make the quries copyable
+- SQL.png/SQ.png — Screenshot of the of the query results
+- README.md — Project documentation (this file)

+---

+**Project by**

+Nwaebichi Perpetual

+Data Analyst | SQL & Business Intelligence Enthusiast